cryptowerk/docs.cryptowerk.com/content/quickstart.md

 --data "hashes=2609c7c28788898a337c063ff1c3b92275832bddeda014a790d109fad3ba85e2" \
 https://developers.cryptowerk.com/platform/API/v8/register
 ```
-The retrieval-ID for each hash can be found in the response JSON of a sucessful `/register` call.
+The retrieval-ID for each hash can be found in the response JSON of a successful `/register` call.
 ```
 {
   "maxSupportedAPIVersion":8,